Active Brownian particles can mimic the pattern of the substrate: Results

+The current ${\bf J}$ is plotted in Fig.\ref{2dprofile} (Current).
+We observe particles flow from high density (maximum current) region at interface to the low density regions both inward (high activity region) and outward (low activity region) but due to high activity they leave the active region in opposite directions.
+The value of maximum current at the interface decreases for smooth activity profiles as represented by color bars. {The presence of angular dependence of current is solely due to the PBC in the system.}

-From Fig. \ref{fig:3}, we plot the color snapshots of particle density at different times $t=0$, $2 \times 10^4$, $4 \times 10^4$, $6 \times 10^6$, $9 \times 10^8$ and $10^5$.
-With time density pattern evolve and we observed the depletion of particle density inside the active region.
-At the middle i.e., the area where the velocity of the particles is maximum, we observe the lowest density of the particles and going from center to the boundary of the distribution, we observe the density of the particles gradually increase.
-At the initial times, we observe the depletion of the particles getting bigger, but the depletion reaches a saturation state with time.
-From the current plot Fig.\ref{fig:4}, we can see the current snapshots in the model.
-The size of the arrows is directly proportional to the value of the current.
-In this model, at early times, we observe the particles are at random motion and orientation.
-With time, we see high current region in the activity region and also we observe the particles are being oriented in a particular direction.
-We observe particles are entering and leaving the active region in opposite directions.
-The current makes a loop of entering and leaving in the active region.
-There are two vortices at $135^o$ and $315^o$ where the directions of current are opposite to each other.
-We also observe the ordering of current without any alignment mechanism (term) of order in the equations of kinetics.
-At later times we observe the system reaches a steady state, i.e., we don't observe major change with time.
+We show time evolution of density, polarisation and current for Gaussian shape of activity profile in Fig.\ref{timesnap}.
+We plot the color snapshots of particle density at different time steps from left to right $t_1$=1, $t_2$=1000, $t_3$=40000 and $t_4$=200000. {Density pattern evolves with time} and we observed the depletion of particle density inside the active region.
+In the middle i.e., the area where the activity of the particles is maximum, we observe the lowest density of the particles and going from center to the boundary of the active and passive regions, we observe the density of the particles gradually increase.
+At the initial times, we observe the depletion of the particles getting bigger, but the depletion reaches a saturation state with time. \\ In the second row of the Fig. \ref{timesnap}, we observe the polarization snapshots of ${\bf p}$ with its magnitude represented by color map and direction with stream arrows.
+We observe at early times the particles are at random motion and orientation.
+Along with the time, we observe the polarization of particles increases in the active region.
+Except at the center of the system, we observe lower polarization.
+At later time there is not much change in the profile with time.
+At early stages, there is no ordering of the polarization i.e., random direction of the polarization.
+With time we observe the formation of high polarization regions near the interface inside the high activity region.
+At the center of the box, where the activity is the highest, we observe low polarization.\\